Fill in the electronic form here.

 Yes, as soon as you return to Belgium from abroad to stay here for more than 48 hours.

-Does each member of a group (e.g. the youth movement) need to complete the form?
+Does each member of a group (e.g. the youth movement) have to fill in the form?

-Yes, only children under the age of 16 travelling with an adult or their parents can be registered on their parents' form.
+Yes, only children under 16 travelling with an adult or their parents can be registered on their parents' form.

 Do unaccompanied children also have to fill in a separate document?